BirWri/CS50BirWri/README.md

 ---
 ##### Extensions.py

-The file was created to try to keep the `__init__.py` file cleaner looking.
+The file was created to try to keep the `__init__.py` file cleaner and more consise.
 There were several ways to accomplish this and I just chose to have a separate file and import it to the `__init__.py`.
-It includes an library import necessary to implement the csrf token and it also includes a line of code, which is needed to run the system successfully.
+It includes a library import necessary to implement the `csrf` token and it also includes a line of code, which is needed to run the system successfully.

 ---
 ##### Forms.py

 The file is dedicated to the definition of classes for different types of forms used in the code.
 There is a class created for registration, login and password change.  `Validators.DataRequired()` makes sure an imput has been submitted by a user. `Validators.Length(min, max)` set a minimum and maximum limitation for the length of the password.
-During password change process the new password and confirm is checked by `validators.EqualTo(‘confirm’, …)` to makes sure the same string has been submitted.
+During the password change process, the new password and confirm (the same password repeated) is checked by `validators.EqualTo(‘confirm’, …)` to makes sure the same string has been submitted.

 ###### References